khank8476/khank8476.github.io/README.md

 **Web Development Projects:**

 - [The Conquerors NFT](https://theconquerorsnft.com): This project is an NFT collection minting website.
+Created with Reactjs, Nodejs, NPM.